jwhittle933/phoenix_server_simple/README.md

 Discuss List Application
 ==========================

 Demo app from Udemy Elixir/Phonix course.
 Great boilerplate application for anyone just entering the Elixir world.
 Below, you'll see how to clone, run, and alter the application for your own purposes.
-See the fantastic [Phoenix Docs](https://hexdocs.pm/phoenix/installation.html) for installing a scratch project.
+See the [Phoenix Docs](https://hexdocs.pm/phoenix/installation.html) for installing a project from scratch.

 To grab this repo as boilerplate
   * `git clone https://github.com/jwhittle933/phoenix_server_simple.git`